DeCleanup-Network/contracts-evm/docs/NFT_EVENT_TRACKING.md

 ## Notes for Developers

+- The unified `NFTEvent` includes an `eventType` string to differentiate between claims and upgrades
 - All new events include indexed parameters for efficient filtering
 - The timestamp is included in events to facilitate time-based queries
 - The reward amount is standardized at 10 DCU but can be adjusted via constants